-The current GMSE simulations used by A&F simulates a landscape of 100x100 cells, divided into farms owned by 4-12 farmers (stakeholders; the precise number and land distribution is randomly varied per session, see 4.2 below).
+The current GMSE parameter values used by A&F simulates a landscape of 100x100 cells, divided into farms owned by 4-12 farmers (stakeholders; the precise number and land distribution is randomly varied per session, see 4.2 below).
 Farmers can take three possible actions; tending crops, hunting (culling) animals, or scaring animals off their land.
 All submodels used in A&F are currently the default GMSE models (with the exception of the management model in time steps t>5, where the player assumes control over the management decisions (see below).
-Thus, we only give brief details here, for full details and descriptions of all models, see Duthie et al. (2018) and Nilsson et al. (2021) for further details).
-The animal population model uses the logistic growth form with No=1000, λ=0.3 and K=5000, meaning that in the absence of any management the population is likely to increase from the initial population size (1000) to carrying capacity (5000).
-The observation model uses the default GMSE model (density-based sampling of a subset of the environment); only observed numbers of animals are available to the manager to base decisions on (and thus population trajectory plots in the game interface reflect observations only, which are subject to an unknown level of uncertainty).
-Both the management model (in the initialisation steps) and user model use the GA algorithms with default parameter settings.
+We only give brief details here, for full details and descriptions of all models, see Duthie et al. (2018) and Nilsson et al. (2021) ).
+The animal population model uses the logistic growth form with No=1000, λ=0.3 and K=5000, meaning that in the absence of any management the population will increase from the initial population size (1000) to carrying capacity (5000).
+The observation model uses the default GMSE model (density-based sampling of a subset of the environment); the manager can only base decisions off of *observed* numbers of animals (and thus population trajectory plots in the game interface reflect observations only, which are subject to an unknown level of uncertainty).
+Both the management model (in the initialisation steps) and user model use the genetic algorithm with default parameter settings.
 User (farmer) budgets are set to 1500 units per time step, manager budgets to 1000 units (both for the initial 5 time steps and the subsequent game play).
-The users (farmers) aim to maximise yield from their land, their annual budget is reset each year and is unaffected by yield.
+Users aim to maximise yield from their land; their annual budget is reset each year and is unaffected by yield.
 Yield is positively affected by tending crops, and may be negatively affected by the presence of grazing wild animals - thus hunting or scaring may offset any potentially negative effects on yield.
-Note that the choice of models and parameter values here serve as an example only; it is expected that future implementations and development of A&F will focus on specific research questions / case studies, and will adjust models and parameter settings accordingly (see Discussion).
+Note that the choice of models and parameter values here serve as an example only; it is expected that future implementations and development of A&F will focus on specific research questions or case studies and will adjust models and parameter settings accordingly (see Discussion).

-Each following A&F time step then consists of (1) user input, taking the place of the default management model, in which the player can assess the environment using outputs provided (see below) and choose management actions (costs for user actions), and, (2) and once the player confirms their choice, a modified GMSE time step including sequential calls to the default user, resource and observation models (gmse_apply_UROM()) (Figure 1b).
+Each subsequent A&F time step then consists of (1) player input, taking the place of the default management model, in which the player can assess the environment using outputs provided (see below) and choose management actions (costs for user actions), and, (2) and once the player confirms their choice, a modified GMSE time step including sequential calls to the default user, resource and observation models (gmse_apply_UROM()) (Figure 1b).

 User interface

-The user interface for A&F is a web application is coded in R, using Shiny (1.6.0), and packages shinyjs (2.0.0), shinyBS (0.61), and waiter (0.2.2).
+The user interface for A&F is a web application coded in R using Shiny (1.6.0), and packages shinyjs (2.0.0), shinyBS (0.61), and waiter (0.2.2).

-On starting a new game session, the player is presented with a series of introductory screens explaining the background, flow and objective of the game , after which they are asked to enter a player name, which is stored and used to show player scores as the end of a session, compared to previous sessions by other players.
+On starting a new game session the player is presented with a series of introductory screens explaining the background, flow and objective of the game , after which they are asked to enter a player name, which is stored and used to show player scores as the end of a session, compared to previous sessions by other players.

 Figure 2.
 The Animal & Farm main game interface, showing (a) animal (resource) population trajectory and yield per farmer, (b) the farming landscape with animal positions as red dots and farm ownwership indicated by the grey shades, (c) actions taken by farmers in the previous game round, and (d) user inputs inluding a budget report and costs set for actions.